 This is a guest post by Letizia of Semi-Retired MD.
-She and her husband are both physicians and have achieved financial independence by investing in direct real estate.
+She and her husband are both physicians and financially independent, in part, from investing in direct real estate.
 Their website is chock full of amazing information on how to choose the right investment property.

 Investing in real estate can seem overwhelming at first.
 Where should I start looking for properties?
 How do I know if a property is a “good” deal?
 Who can help me through the process?
 Real estate investing, however, is not as difficult as it first may initially appear.
 You know much more about real estate investing than you think you do.

 Most people have had experiences with renting and buying their own apartments and homes.
 These types of experiences, when combined with focused reading and supportive mentors, can make a plunge into real estate investing relatively easy and successful, even for a newbie.